Oswald Peraza Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks third in the league with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.8 K/9, the fourth-best in the league.

-- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.37).
+- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.26).

-- Twins pitchers combine to rank 15th in baseball in home runs allowed (24 total, 1.1 per game).
+- The Twins rank 12th in baseball in home runs given up (24 total, one per game).

-- Gray makes the start for the Twins, his fifth of the season.
-He is 2-0 with a .82 ERA and 26 strikeouts in 22 2/3 innings pitched.
+- Ryan (4-0) gets the starting nod for the Twins in his fifth start of the season.
+He's put together a 3.24 ERA in 25 2/3 innings pitched, with 29 strikeouts.

-- The righty last appeared in relief on Sunday, when he threw 2/3 innings against the Washington Nationals while giving up hits.
+- His last appearance came out of the bullpen on Monday when the right-hander tossed 2/3 innings against the New York Yankees while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.